Direct Mail Systems

 The Digital Revolution

 The development of the internet in the late 1990s had a significant impact on direct mail.
 Email was a new means of communication as well as other digital channels, that allowed for an alternative to traditional direct mail.
 Many marketers moved away from direct mail techniques to explore digital methods, leading to less cluttered mailboxes.
 However, this did create an opportunity for direct mail to stand out for those who continued to utilise it.
+The low-clutter environment created by the shift to digital has been a major advantage for mail, contributing to its consistently high engagement rates today, as outlined in our post on why direct mail still matters in a digital world.

 Integrating Digital & Direct Mail